Nimdy/detect-FPS-hackers/README.md

 ```
 The cheater stats are way outside of the average baseline data collected.

-Hear me out… This was just a simple low level example of data comparison and can become very complex in the different mathematical formulas used to build out different trend models.

 Additional examples of detection are:
 ```
 Player + Target + Time to Kill + Distance